Do Go On - 407 - The Real Pocahontas

 Oh my gosh.

-But I was like, somebody's fucking with this Wikipedia page.
+somebody's fucking with this Wikipedia page.

-I go to his Wikipedia page and under children it's listed as Bermuda.
+I go to his Wikipedia page,

-Bermuda Rolf.
+Bermuda roll.

-Who died in the Bermuda Triangle.
+who died in the Bermuda Triangle

-Which is now named Bermuda.
+which is now named Bermuda.

 Is it named after this child?